-MCEA was founded in 1974, and perhaps no issue has come up so consistently in 50 years as sulfide mining.
-Our lawyers and scientists have seen a whole range of proposals and tactics come and go over the decades.
+MCEA was founded in 1974, and perhaps no issue has come up so consistently in 50 years as sulfide whole range of proposals and tactics come and go over the decades.
 One common tactic deployed aggressively in recent years is to accuse MCEA and its allies of a certain parochialism, or even hypocrisy.
 These critics suggest that by protecting our water and future in Minnesota, our work is indifferent or even damaging to communities around the world where mining companies seek to operate.
 We do not agree with this argument, but it did lead us to ask the questions - how do we think of our work on mining in Minnesota in an international context?
 How can we act out of solidarity with other communities facing the risks of nearby mining operations?